FR33THYFR33THY/Ultimate-Windows-Optimization-Guide/README.md

 ## Updates
 This guide is continuously updated with improvements and bug fixes. <br> Make sure to always download the latest version from GitHub.

-## Future Plans
-- Refine the code
-- Fix reported bugs with feedback
-- Swap script downloads to GitHub
-- Port everything to a console UI script

 ## Guide
 [Video](<https://youtu.be/PlACZ9Gp1xo>)